danijeldragicevic/mule-github-actions-app/README.md

 | GET     | /api/ping   | Shows application identifiers, fetched from the pom file |

 # How to test the application
-To test the application, you can execute following request:
+To test the application, you can execute following request: <br>
 GET http://localhost:8081/api/ping <br>

 Response: 200 OK